antoniomarinabril/Facial-Expresion-Recognition/README.md

 model = torch.load('/.../model.pth')

-Hope you liked the thesis.
+Hope you found it interesting.